A New Look at the Position Operator in Quantum Theory: New position operator and semiclassical states

 As noted in Sec. \ref{classical}, in standard theory states are treated as semiclassical in greatest possible extent if $\Delta r_j \Delta p_j =\hbar/2$ for each $j$ and such states are called coherent.
 The existence of coherent states in standard theory is a consequence of commutation relations $[p_j,r_k]=-i\hbar \delta_{jk}$.
 Since in our approach there are no such relations, a problem arises how to construct states in which all physical quantities $p$, $r_{||}$, ${\bf n}$ and ${\bf r}_{\bot}$ are semiclassical.

-One of the ways to prove this is to calculate the mean values and uncertainties of the operator ${\cal R}_{||}$ and all the components of the operator ${\bf {\cal R}}_{\bot}$ in the state defined by Eq. (\ref{chiprel}).
+One can calculate the mean values and uncertainties of the operator ${\cal R}_{||}$ and all the components of the operator ${\bf {\cal R}}_{\bot}$ in the state defined by Eq. (\ref{chiprel}).
 The calculation is not simple since it involves three-dimensional integrals with Gaussian functions divided by $p^2$.
 The result is that these operators are semiclassical in the state (\ref{chiprel}) if $p_0\gg \hbar/b$, $p_0\gg \hbar/a$ and $r_{0z}$ has the same order of magnitude as $r_{0x}$ and $r_{0y}$.

 However, a more natural approach follows.
 Since ${\bf {\cal R}}_{\bot}=\hbar{\bf F}/p$, the operator ${\bf F}$ acts only over the angular variable ${\bf n}$ and ${\cal R}_{||}$ acts only over the variable $p$, it is convenient to work in the representation where the Hilbert space is the space of functions $\chi(p,l,\mu)$ such that the scalar product is